 The sustainable solution to the palm oil problem

-In 2018, many people were calling for a ban on the use of palm oil, but four years on, demand for it continues to grow.
+In the past, people were calling for a ban on the use of palm oil, but demand for it continues to grow.
 BM TRADA discusses how the supply chain can help to make the world's most consumed vegetable oil viable and sustainable.

 What is Palm Oil?